-The devoted team of Coastal Carolina Home Watch from left to right: Kevin Reed, Jack Luber, and Jocelyn Dewey.
-They serve homeowners along the Grand Strand and beyond to give them peace of mind when they’re away.
+The devoted team of Coastal Carolina Home Watch.
+From left to right: Kevin Reed, Jack Luber, and Jocelyn Dewey.
+Serving homeowners along the Grand Strand and beyond, to give peace of mind when you’re away.

 Do you live out of state or country but own property along the Grand Strand or Waccamaw Neck?
 Do you have a rental property that you market through VRBO or Airbnb and need a local partner to oversee details to keep your guests happy?
 Do you worry that while you aren’t here, damage could happen to your home and it wouldn’t be discovered until you came back?

 If you answered yes to any of these questions then you should consider using the services of Coastal Carolina Home Watch.